Dopeamin/ghoneyti/README.md

 # GHONEYTI

-Foobar is a crossplatform applications for tunisian artists to stream their songs.
+Ghoneyti is a crossplatform applications for tunisian artists to stream their songs.

 ## Languages